uchicago-CAPP30122-win-2022/proj-yams/README.md

 This executes our dash map with a shell script.
 A popup will direct you to the online Dash map
+PLEASE NOTE: use ctrl c to exit the application.

 STEPS TO TEST GEOCODING & MERGING DATA PROCESS: